 But there is a but here.
-Oftentimes this critique against the idea that we should reduce our production and consumption, especially from the Left circles that Katya mentioned, comes with a kind of agnosticism that I find problematic.
+Oftentimes this critique against the idea that we should reduce our production and consumption, especially from the leftist circles that Katya [EC] mentioned, comes with a kind of agnosticism that I find problematic.
 For example, it’s very common in eco-socialist circles to say ‘yes, we should degrow dirty things but we can grow the right types of things’.
 Or that growth is just a problem of capitalism that brings growth of bad types of things but if only we could have a rational planned or a more democratic economy, then we would produce and consume the nice things, and then there wouldn’t be a problem with growth whatsoever.

 So I always feel there is a need for saying something about ‘less’ too – slowing down, producing and consuming less.
-I don’t know how to say it, but I think it should be there in our definitions, because I think if it’s not there, and degrowth is simply an ‘opening up of alternatives’ then we are missing something crucial.
+I don’t know how to say it, but I think it should be there in our definitions, because I think if it’s not there and degrowth is simply an ‘opening up of alternatives’ then we are missing something crucial.
 Yes, we should decolonise our imaginary from the capitalist ideology of growth, we all agree.
 But then what?
 But what about socialist growth or eco-socialist growth?
 I have good anarchist friends from the peer-to-peer or the commons community who somehow imagine that magically a decentralised production will increase production ad infinitum too, without using more and more materials, or more and more energy.
-I think it is crucial in our definitions to keep the idea that production and consumption should and will decrease, the question is how to redistribute this equally, and make sure that everyone has access to a decent standard of living that is attainable with the resources that we currently have.
+I think it is crucial in our definitions to keep the idea that production and consumption should and will decrease, the question is how to redistribute this equally and make sure that everyone has access to a decent standard of living that is attainable with the resources that we currently have.

 So the consensus we arrived at with Giacomo was this elephant-snail picture – we captured it graphically, degrowth is both about less and different, the two go together.
 Art lets us explain ourselves a little bit better.
-Degrowth is a snail.
-But I am not sure you can quote this in an academic paper.
+Degrowth is a snail, though I am not sure you can quote this in an academic paper.
 But yes, I agree, don’t cite again the definition from our 2010 article with François Schneider and Joan Martínez Alier.
 Use another definition, such as the ones we provide in this book, for example.

 EC: I guess it is most important to articulate that degrowth is against productivism, but it doesn’t mean that all production will need to be downscaled.
 Basically, sure, some things will grow, good things will grow, but the growth of production should not be an end in itself.
 And I guess it would be hard to disagree with it.